Politics of Glasgow: Holyrood

 The next tier of government is that of the Scottish Parliament, which legislates on matters of Scottish "national interest", such as healthcare, education, the environment and agriculture, devolved to it by the Parliament of the United Kingdom.
 For elections to the Scottish Parliament (which was established in 1999 and sits at the Scottish Parliament Building in the Edinburgh), the city area is currently (as of 2020, since 2011) divided among eight Scottish Parliament constituencies, each returning one Member of the Scottish Parliament (MSP) via the first-past-the-post system, and forms 88% of the Glasgow region which returns another seven 'list' members by proportional representation.

-Both former First Minister of Scotland Nicola Sturgeon and serving First Minister Humza Yousaf represent seats in Glasgow.
-Surgeon served as a Glasgow List MSP from 1999 to 2007, and the constituency MSP for Glasgow Govan / Glasgow Southside since then.
-Similarly, Yousaf served as a Glasgow List MSP from 2011 to 2016, and as MSP for Glasgow Pollock since.
+Three former First Ministers of Scotland, Donald Dewar, Nicola Sturgeon and Humza Yousaf represented seats in Glasgow.
+Dewar served as MSP for Glasgow Anniesland from 1999 until his death in 2000.
+Sturgeon served as a Glasgow List MSP from 1999 to 2007, the constituency MSP for Glasgow Govan from 2007 to 2011, and Glasgow Southside from 2011 to 2026.
+Similarly, Yousaf served as a Glasgow List MSP from 2011 to 2016, and as MSP for Glasgow Pollok until 2026.